 - Put more time into my blog.
 If I were to retire today, I’d probably pour all my extra time into my blog and really ramp it up as a business.
 That would mean enhancing it with some kind of eProducts like an eBook, classes, video course, etc. There’s a million different directions we could go with this one.

 - Record an album.
 Music has always been a really fun thing for me to do.
-And with technology today its easier than ever to record your music, post it, and make it available for the masses.
+I learned how to sing and play the guitar as a teenager but I never had the time to really apply myself.
+If I no longer had to work I could spend all the time in the world perfecting my craft.
+Plus with technology today its easier than ever to record your music, post it, and make it available for the masses.

 - Resume being an artist.
 At one time I was seriously considering going to art school and pursuing a career as an artist.
 I always thought to myself that one of my retirement ideas would be to return to my first love of drawing, painting, etc.